Skip to main content

 3 mentions Positive Neutral Negative

-The story aspect of the game is criticized for its limited plot space, which restricts players' ability to expand their world and progress the narrative.
-This constraint leads to a sense of boredom and frustration with the plot mechanics.
+The story aspect of the game is criticized for its limited plot mechanics, which restrict players from expanding their world and progressing, leading to a sense of boredom and frustration.
+Users express a desire for more space to develop their narratives.

 • “The game got boring and the plot mechanics annoyed me.”